Lander & Rogers

 Tel: +61 3 9269 9116

-Derek continues to practise in all areas of workplace relations and safety law.
+Derek practises in all areas of workplace relations and safety law.
 He operates extensively across both the public and private sectors with experience in all Australian jurisdictions.

-Derek is recognised in the 2008 – 2019 editions of Best Lawyers in Australia for his expertise in Labour and Employment Law and Occupational Health & Safety.
+Derek is recognised in the 2008 to 2020 editions of Best Lawyers in Australia for his expertise in Labour & Employment Law and Occupational Health & Safety.
+In 2016, Derek was nominated as one of only four lawyers in Australia to be the Most Client Focused Lawyer in the Financial Review Client Choice Awards.

 Lander & Rogers is a leading independent Australian law firm operating nationally from Melbourne, Sydney and Brisbane.
 We are proud to be the trusted advisor to many publicly listed and private Australian companies, Australian subsidiaries of global companies as well as all levels of government.